 Historians continue to debate whether the world's longest poker game was played at Thurmond.
 According to some sources, the legendary game lasted 14 years and was played in the early 1900s at the 100-room Dun Glen Hotel.
 Many versions claim Ripley's Believe it or Not! and the Guinness Book of World Records; however, neither organization confirms that it reported on the matter, and Guinness records were not published until 1955, twenty-five years after the hotel had burned.

 One of the most important prehistoric trails to traverse the Appalachian Mountains wandered through the southern reaches of the reserve.
-Known locally as "the Warpath," it was part of a system of trails that traveled between the Ohio Valley and Atlantic Seaboard.
+Known locally as "the Warpath," it was part of a system of trails that traveled between the Ohio Valley and the Atlantic seaboard.
 Frontier heroine Mary Draper Ingles famously traveled parts of this trail system during her capture and escape from the Shawnee in 1755.
-Her path may not have passed through the reserve, but, apparently, on her return through the wilderness, she followed the river along the foot of Garden Grounds Mountain.
+Her path may not have passed through the reserve, but apparently, she followed the river along the foot of Garden Grounds Mountain on her return through the wilderness.

-The Warpath may be better known from its westward point on beginning at the Paint Creek Trail at present-day Pax, five miles west of the reserve.
+The Warpath may be better known for its westward point of beginning at the Paint Creek Trail at present-day Pax, five miles west of the reserve.
 Their warriors had ritualistically painted a grove of trees to represent foes.
 (Read: Legend of Painted Trees and Indian Warpath based on truth).

 Traveling eastward, their warpath crossed Packs Mountain and descended into the upper vale of Dunloup Creek at present-day Mount Hope.
 A series of burial mounds and an ancient stone earthwork along the creek testified to the presence of a prehistoric village, though clues were likely destroyed when the town developed.
 Parts of the earthwork are believed to have been incorporated into the foundations of buildings now in its national historic district.
 (Read: Prehistoric mystery underlies 'Egypt' in southern W.Va.)

 From Mount Hope, the trail traveled west through the southern reaches of the reserve and over the southern end of Garden Ground Mountain.
-There, it descended to a ford on the New River which was mapped in the late 1800s as the "Warford."
-Beyond the ford, the trail followed the New River upstream through the bottoms at Prince then climbed "War Ridge," where arrowheads were found in great number by early European settlers.
+It descended to a ford on the New River, mapped in the late 1800s as the "Warford."
+Beyond the ford, the trail followed the New River upstream through the bottoms at Prince, then climbed "War Ridge," where arrowheads were found in significant numbers by early European settlers.

 In the highlands beyond, in the Little Levels near present-day Meadow Bridge, the trail forked and continued east toward the Big Levels and what's now Lewisburg and south toward the New River Valley and what's now Hinton.